-The complete Conceptual Framework can be found on the Wilmington University website, at www.wilmu.edu/education/clinicalstudies/conceptframework.aspx.
+The complete Conceptual Framework can be found on the Wilmington University website

 Accreditation

 Wilmington University is a private, non-profit institution that is fully accredited by the Middle States Association of Colleges and Schools.
 The College of Education is nationally accredited through 2020 by NCATE (National Council for the Accreditation of Teacher Education).
 In addition, all licensure-linked teacher preparation degree programs are nationally recognized by relevant Specialized Professional Associations.
 College of Education degree programs contributing to eligibility for state licensure/certification are also approved by the Delaware Department of Education.